MILVLG/openvqa/docs/_source/basic/getting_started.md

+.. _getting-started:

 # Getting Started

 This page provides basic tutorials about the usage of mmdetection.
-For installation instructions, please see [INSTALL.md](INSTALL.md).
+For installation instructions, please see [Installation](install).

 ## Training